When was the last time you dedicated time for YOU?

 Self Care 101: Tip #3 - Learn to Say NO! #selfcare #happiness Click To Tweet

 4. MAKE A HAPPINESS PLAYLIST.

 It’s proven that happy music can lift your spirit and literally set you up for a positive day.
 If you’re not already on Spotify, sign up!
 You can set up a free account and create tons of playlists.

-Over at the Nostalgiadiaries they have “Music Monday’s” with some great playlist ideas.
-Here’s a great one… Music Monday Bonus.
-Music that Speaks to Your Heart (and Soul).
+Over at the Nostalgia Diaries, they have “Music Monday’s” with some great playlist ideas.
+Here’s a great one… 21 New Songs That Sound Like They’re from the 1980’s.

 5. EAT WELL.